lukestairwalker/OpenCV/README.md

 ## Filter
 Using convolution with a filter on a grayscale image, you can detect edges in an image.
 The value which is displayed in a grayscale image is the intensity (Helligkeit).
-- Sobel
+- Sobel → first derivative of the image (detects edges; partial derivative in x and y direction → sobel_x filter for vertical edges and sobel_y for horizontal edges)
-- LaPlace
+- LaPlace → second derivative of the image (detects strong changes in intensity → often edges or corners)
-- Gaussian → smoothing
+- Gaussian → smoothing with a gaussian function
-- Canny
+- Canny →
 - Kalman

 #### Filter combinations